 The Fund maintains a credit facility (the "Facility") with a maximum borrowing amount of \$12,000,000, which is secured by certain interests in Investment Funds.
-A fee of 115 basis points per annum is payable monthly in arrears on the unused portion of the Facility, while the interest rate charged on borrowings is the 3-month Secured Overnight Financing Rate plus a spread of 180 basis points (7.118% at September 30, 2023).
+A fee of 80 basis points per annum is payable monthly in arrears on the unused portion of the Facility, while the interest rate charged on borrowings is the 3-month Secured Overnight Financing Rate plus a spread of 180 basis points (7.047% at September 30, 2024).
 Collateral for the Facility is held by the Custodian.
-The line of credit is secured by a portfolio of hedge funds.
-Interest and fees incurred for the six months ended September 30, 2023 are disclosed in the accompanying Statement of Operations.
-At September 30, 2023 the Fund had \$3,984,625 payable on the Facility and a \$50,036 interest payable balance on the borrowings.
+Interest and fees incurred for the six months ended September 30, 2024 are disclosed in the accompanying Statement of Operations.
+At September 30, 2024 the Fund had \$1,683,572 payable on the Facility and a \$11,775 interest payable balance on the borrowings.

-For the six months ended September 30, 2023, the average interest rate, the average daily loan balance and the maximum balance outstanding for the 183 days the Fund had outstanding borrowings under the Facility was 7.07%, \$5,227,139 and \$7,495,000, respectively.
+For the six months ended September 30, 2024, the average interest rate, the average daily loan balance and the maximum balance outstanding for the 172 days the Fund had outstanding borrowings under the Facility was 7.13%, \$1,439,624 and \$2,840,309, respectively.
 The Fund is subject to certain loan covenants, the most restrictive covenant being the maintenance of a loan to value ratio.
-The Fund was in compliance with these covenants for the six months ended September 30, 2023.
+The Fund was in compliance with these covenants for the six months ended September 30, 2024.